Volunteer as Raptor Migration Counter

 - Pleasant atmosphere: we will make sure the atmosphere is at it's best, and everyone can enjoy their time in Batumi.
 Good comfort for everyone is important, as well as a quiet and relaxed environment to work and rest in.
 During the season, volunteers and visitors can have a drink in the village "Green Bar".

 - A contribution of 38 GEL (about 15€) per person per day will be asked to help us cover the expenses for counters.
 Half season and full season counters will have a reduced daily fee (10 and 5 Euro per day respectively).
-As we are happy to have counters from Georgia and other Caucasian countries in our count, these counters will also get it for free.
+As we are happy to have counters from Georgia in our count, these counters will also get it for free.

 You can indicate the preferred duration and timing of your volunteering in the application form.

 As one of the major bottlenecks for raptor migration worldwide, you can expect to see lots of birds of prey.
 The season starts building up to the peak of Honey Buzzard and Montagu's Harrier towards the first days of September, during mid September there is a nice diversity with more species mingling in and towards the last days of September the numbers build up towards the peak of Steppe Buzzard and Lesser Spotted Eagle.